EWolffWX/CDM_Article/README.md

 # CDM_Article
 Code for plotting Google search trends data

-Unfortunately, Python packages claiming to interface directly with Google Trends have been deprecated, requiring any trends data to be manually downloaded for analysis
+Unfortunately, Python packages claiming to interface directly with Google Trends have been deprecated, requiring any trends data to be manually downloaded

 To download additional data for analysis:
 1. Go to trends.google.com